f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 #.
 Click the ‘Send’ button and examine the response to verify the change
    was successful.

 #.
-Click the “Step 12: Get Traffic Group Failover States” item in the
+Click the "Step 12: Get Traffic Group Failover States" item in the
    collection and click the ‘Send’ button.
 Examine the response and determine which device is ‘active’ for the traffic-group:

    |image33|

 #.
-Click EITHER the “Step 13A” or “Step 13B” item in the collection
+Click EITHER the "Step 13A" or "Step 13B" item in the collection
    depending on which device is ACTIVE for the traffic group.
 Notice that we are sending the request to the ACTIVE device for the traffic group.
 Examine the JSON body and click the ‘Send’ button.

 #.
-Click the “Step 14: Get Traffic Group Failover States” item in the
+Click the "Step 14: Get Traffic Group Failover States" item in the
    collection and click the ‘Send’ button.
 Examine the response to determine that the failover occurred properly:

    |image34|

-Task 5 – Create Floating Self IPs
+Task 5 - Create Floating Self IPs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To complete the HA config we will now create a Floating Self IP on the